 Once upon a time, a gorgeous castle was built atop the hilltop town of Nerola, Italy.
-Now 1000 years old, Castello Orsini offers you the chance to live like royalty behind its ancient fortified walls.
+Now 1000 years old, Castello Orsini offers you the chance to live like royalty.

 You’ll see it coming long before you get there — well before you’re even in the same town.

-The towers, turrets and battlements of Castello Orsini cut a striking figure on the skyline.
-Crowning the hilltop town of Nerola, which sprawls haphazardly down the hill, the fortress is visible from miles away.
+The towers and battlements of Castello Orsini cut a striking figure on the skyline.
+Crowning the hilltop town of Nerola, which sprawls haphazardly down the hill, the castle is visible from miles away.

 The surrounds are bucolic countryside, all farms, small villages, vineyards and olive groves.
 Even before you’ve reached the castle you may quietly congratulate yourself for stumbling upon such a quiet, rural corner of Italy; you’d never guess you were just an hour northeast of Rome.

 Then, as you enter Nerola, comes the mildly terrifying part.
-A steep ascent, some hairpin bends and narrow roads make for a nail-biting driving experience.
+A steep ascent, some hairpin bends and narrow roads — often all at once — make for a nail-biting driving experience.
 In some ways it’s a journey better suited to the transport of centuries ago, when visitors would’ve come on foot or horseback.

 When you find yourself at the castle entrance, taking in the ancient stone walls that encircle its grounds, it’s hard not to feel like you’ve somehow gone back a few centuries in time (but for a road sign or two).